Ein Gedi Mineral Water

 Ein Gedi Mineral Water (עין גדי) is a brand of bottled water that has been in production since 1997.
-It is Israel's third most popular brand of bottled water, capturing 17% of the market in the country.
+By 2017 it had a 34% share of the market in Israel.
 The water used in its production comes from the Ein Gedi nature reserve.

-In the wake of a deal signed in 2004, the company is jointly owned by Ein Gedi Kibbutz and Jafora-Tabori.
-This came as a result of a deal made in 2004.
+Following a deal signed in 2004, the company was jointly owned by Ein Gedi Kibbutz and Jafora-Tabori.

 A boycott of Ein Gedi water was proposed out of concern that its production could result in the Ein Gedi oasis drying up.